msobanjo/courseware/topics/git/modules/merging/README.md

 hello world
 making a change to the file
 ```
-3. Let's make Git keep track of the hello.txt file to which we made the change by executing `git add hello.txt`.Now you
+3. Let's ensure Git keeps track of the hello.txt file that we made a change to.
+This can be done by executing the `git add hello.txt` command.
+Now you
  need to commit again, but this time with a message that reflects the change made - `git commit -m "made a change to
   hello.txt file"`.
 The change we made will now try to override the changes in master branch, for the text file *hello.txt*.
 4. A change to the text file *hello.txt* is now required before we can cause a merge conflict.
 Let's go back to